coderabhaysharma/KishanBazar/README.md

 ## Contribution

-KisanBazar welcomes contributions from the community.
+KisanBazaar welcomes contributions from the community.
 Feel free to open issues or submit pull requests to help improve the platform.

 **If you find this project helpful, we'd appreciate it if you could give it a star ⭐.**